TMorville/tmorville.github.io/_projects/free-energy.md

 and sum the whole range of possible $$\epsilon$$.

 The following code implements such an exact solution and plots it.
+Firstly we import some dependencies:

 ```python
 import numpy as np